 Other areas of counselling I deal with

-I specialise in working with trauma and shame.
+I specialise in working with trauma, self sabotage and shame.

 New research is showing more and more, the connection between brain and body and I am deeply interested in working holistically to explore these connections.
 If you have physical complaints or behaviours which seem inexplicable, perhaps this could be something we could explore and work on together.